graiola/wolf_ylo2_interface/ylo2_moteus/infos_to_share.md

 - ylo2_moteus_node.cpp is/should be  my gateway from moteus controller to Wolf controller.

-1 / due to the fact that for each leg, the 3 motors are connected to the same PCAN port, we need an interface_motors_map{}
+## 1 / due to the fact that for each leg, the 3 motors are connected to the same PCAN port, we need an interface_motors_map{}

-2 / functions :
+## 2 / my functions :

     void set_torque(bool choice, int motor_id)